kotoMJ/misak69-sonar-custom/README.md

 If you forget 2, they will be activable / configurable, but will never be executed (and no error will be raised neither)
 </div>

+<h2>API development FUTURE</h2>
+<h3>BaseTreeVisitor</h3>
+The way to write custom checks for Java as of today is to use the <strong>BaseTreeVisitor</strong>.
+All the other ways are now deprecated and Sonar group is working to be able to remove them (but it is not always straightforward as some of them requires a complete semantic analysis to be removed).

+BaseTreeVisitor does not use SSLR directly, the java plugin is not moving away from SSLR rather from one class, specifically ASTNode, in order to work on a SyntaxTree with a class specific for each type of node, The drop of Xpath checks occurs in that logic of moving away from a non-typed SyntaxTree

 <h2>Important gradle tasks</h2>
 <ul>